It happens every year: The season of shopping comes around, people overspend, then they are left to figure out how to pay off holiday debt.

 - The result is your monthly payment

-Check your promotional balances about a month before your promo period ends to make sure you’re on track to have the balances paid off.
+Check your promotional balances about a month before your promo period ends to ensure you’re on track to have the balances paid off.

 The Bottom Line

 Don’t let your holiday debt payoff plan go the way of most New Year’s resolutions.
 You want to stick with your strategy so that you can be debt-free as quickly as possible.
-Keep making all of your minimum payments so that you keep your credit healthy and tackle the cards in the priority order that you decided on.
+Keep making all of your minimum payments so that you keep your credit healthy and tackle the cards in the order you decide.

 The more dedicated you are to keeping your budget lean, the sooner you’ll meet your goals.
-Once you do, consider opening a savings account that’s earmarked for the next holiday season—that way you can put aside some cash so you don’t repeat the same debt cycle again.
+Once you do, consider opening a savings account that’s earmarked for the next holiday season—that way, you can put aside some cash, so you don’t repeat the same debt cycle next year.